 He reportedly reduced the final running length of the Hitchcock film of around to 3 hours to 2 hours and 5 minutes.
-The latter time including the extra Ethel Barrymore scenes and this version of the film was reportedly shown to the Oscar selection panel.
-This version also led to Ethel Barrymore’s Oscar nomination for this film, after this this then film was then cut again – now without the Barrymore and Peck scene – when on released to the public.
+The latter time including the extra Ethel Barrymore scenes.
+This version of the film was reportedly shown to the Oscar selection panel.
+It also led to Ethel Barrymore’s Oscar nomination for this film, after this then film was then cut again – now without the Barrymore and Peck scene – when on released to the public.

 Weeper Rating: 😦 😦 😦 😦/10

 Handsqueeze Rating: 🙂 🙂 🙂 🙂 🙂 🙂 /10